rock-core/rock-and-syskit/source/component_networks/reusable_networks.html.md

 end
 ~~~

-**Data services and component subclassing** The data service system in effect
+**Data services and component subclassing** The data service system
 allows to exchange components that are unrelated code-wise but have a
 relationship from a semantic point of view.
 This is the preferred way.
-Don't
-subclass two orogen components if they don't share a significant amount of
+Subclass two orogen components only if they share a significant amount of
 code.
 {: .important}